The Notre Dame Community // FAQs

 You will be expected to be an engaged, responsible, and respectful digital citizen.
 Not sure what that means?
 Click here for more information.

 Community is such an important aspect of life at Notre Dame, and our hope is that The Notre Dame Community will become a digital replication of the thoughtful, caring community that exists on campus.
 We expect you to treat all community members with the same respect you would show your classmates, teachers, parents, and community leaders.
 Any student not following proper netiquette will be dismissed from the community.

-Unlike NDignite Connection, there are no due dates or fixed times that you’re expected to be online; however, we are looking for students who have a genuine desire to be engaged in the community.
-We anticipate that participants who check into the community at least once a week and actively participate in discussions will get the most from their experience.
+Unlike the NDignite Connection programming for students in grades seven and eight, there are no due dates or fixed times that you’re expected to be online; however, we are looking for students who have a genuine desire to be engaged in the community.
+Participants who check into the community at least once a week and actively participate in discussions will get the most from their experience.

 You can expect to connect with like-minded peers across the country as well as current Notre Dame students (aka Student Ambassadors).
 Our Student Ambassadors are excited to tell you more about their varied paths to Notre Dame, what shaped their academic and extracurricular interests, and how they’re making their mark on campus and beyond.
 They will also share their perspectives on a range of topics including leadership, service, spirituality, and academics.

 You will have an opportunity to explore your own interests through reflections and in-depth discussions with other community members.
 We hope you learn more about the University of Notre Dame in the process, but we also hope you begin to gain a deeper understanding of the things that are important to you when thinking about the right fit for college.